Al Ahly SC: Mahmoud Taher era (2014–2017)

-Mahmoud El Khatib Era & Return to African Triumph (2017–Present)
+Mahmoud El Khatib era and return to African success (2017–)

 On 1 December 2017, Mahmoud El Khatib was elected as the new club president.
-El Khatib won the polls ahead of Mahmoud Taher with 20,956 votes.
+El-Khatib won the polls ahead of Mahmoud Taher with 20,956 votes.
 Taher, who had been president since 2014 until 2017, collected 13,182 votes.
-In the race of vice-presidency, Mustafa Fahmy collected 14,269 votes compared to former Egyptian sports minister El Amry Farouk who won with 19,923 votes.
+In the race of vice-presidency, former Egyptian sports minister El Amry Farouk won with 19,923 votes with Mustafa Fahmy receiving 14,269 votes.

-Al Ahly won the Egyptian Super Cup title for the tenth time in its history, after defeating Al Masry SC 1–0, in the match that was held on 12 January 2019 at the Hazza bin Zayed Stadium Al Ain, United Arab Emirates.
+Al-Ahly won the Egyptian Super Cup title for the ten time in its history, after defeating Al Masry SC 1–0.

-The winning goal was scored by Walid Azaro in the 12th minute of the first extra half of the match, which gave the Red Devils the title, this also made Walid the first Moroccan and foreigner to score in the tournament.
+The winning goal was scored by Walid Azaro in the 12th minute of the first extra half of the match, which gave Al Ahly the title, also making Walid the first Moroccan and foreigner to score in the tournament.

-The next season, the club managed to clinch the Egyptian Premier League for the third consecutive season under the leadership of the manager Hossam El-Badry, and fortieth in its history, reaching the fourth star.
-Al Ahly officially won the title 6 weeks before the end of the championship, achieving the second fastest league in its history after the historic 2004–05 Egyptian Premier League season.
+The next season, the club managed to clinch the Egyptian Premier League for the third consecutive season under the leadership of the manager Hossam El-Badry, and 40th in its history.
+Al-Ahly officially won the title 6 weeks before the end of the championship, achieving the second fastest league in its history after the 2004–05 Egyptian Premier League season.

-Al Ahly reached the 2018 CAF Champions League Final, but lost to Tunisian club Esperance Du Tunis.
-Al Ahly won in the first leg 3–1, but Esperance Du Tunis defeated Al Ahly 3–0 in the second leg, making them win the CAF Champions League Final hence, Al Ahly failed to secure the 9th CAF Champions League title.
+Al-Ahly reached the 2018 CAF Champions League Final, but lost to Tunisian club Espérance Sportive de Tunis.
+Al Ahly won in the first leg 3–1, but Espérance Sportive de Tunis defeated Al-Ahly 3–0 in the second leg with them win the 2018 CAF Champions League final.

-On 9 April 2019, Al Ahly was knocked off the 2018-19 CAF Champions League after suffering a 5-0 humiliating loss to South Africa’s Mameloudi Sundowns.
-In the return match, Al Ahly won 1-0 but the score on aggregate was 5-1.
-This loss which was a catastrophe for the club’s history and was the club’s biggest loss since 1942 and in the CAF Champions League tournament.
-This loss resulted in the club’s board deducting 10% of the players salary for a year.
+On 9 April 2019, Al-Ahly was knocked out of the 2018–19 CAF Champions League in the quarter-finals after suffering a 5–0 loss in the first leg to South Africa's Mameloudi Sundowns.
+In the second leg, Al Ahly won 1–0 but the score on aggregate was 5–1.
+This loss was the club's biggest loss since 1942 and in the CAF Champions League tournament.
+This loss resulted in the club's board deducting 10% of the players salary for a year.
 Many even criticized Martin Lasarte saying he was mostly responsible for the loss.

-Al Ahly managed to win the 2018–19 Egyptian Premier League title for the fourth consecutive season and for the 41st in its history under the leadership of the Uruguayan manager Martín Lasarte, after defeating Al Mokawloon Al Arab 3–1 in a meeting that gathered the two on 24 July 2019 at the Borg El Arab Stadium.
+Al-Ahly managed to win the 2018–19 Egyptian Premier League title for the fourth consecutive season and for the 41st in its history under the leadership of the Uruguayan manager Martín Lasarte, after defeating Al Mokawloon Al Arab 3–1.
 This result put Ahly five points clear of their rivals Zamalek with one game of the league season left.